jandevaan/jandevaan.github.io/_posts/2025-2-2-When-does-abs-return-a-negative-value.md

 # A somewhat mathematical argument
 There is one more argument to make why there is no other way for this to work.
-A property of negation is "double negate is a noop": negating a number twice produces the again that number.
+A property of negation is "double negate is a noop": negating a number twice produces again that number.
 With that property in mind, let's review all our numbers.
 0 negates to itself.The numbers +1 to +2 147 483 647 that negate to -1 to -2 147 483 647 **and vice versa**.
 So they also have that property.

 Lastly, we have -2 147 483 648.
 If we negate it, what can it become?
 -- Certainly not 0.
 Then it it would not negate back to itself.